andreish/arniadb-manager-server/server/test/task_test_config/orign/README.txt

-The folder is used to keep the original config file "cubrid.conf"
+The folder is used to keep the original config file "arniadb.conf"